 Instructions

-Sand your wood block until it’s smooth, then apply two coats of dark walnut stain, letting it dry fully between coats.
-That deep, almost-ebony finish is what makes the white design pop so hard.
+Sand the wood block until it’s nice and smooth and then apply 2 coats of dark walnut stain, letting it dry in between each coat for the super-ebony effect.
+(Thanks, Pinterest, for the idea).

-Once dry, center your stencils vertically — W at the top, two paw prints in the middle acting as the double-O, and F at the bottom.
+Once the paint is dry, place the stencils vertically.
+I put the W at the top, two paw prints in the middle as the double-O, and the F at the bottom.
 Paint them white and let dry.

-Mount your black double hooks on each side of the block, spaced about 4 inches apart.
-The hooks hold weight well, which means leashes, harnesses, and even your pup’s bandana stay off the floor — finally.
+Once you have your block, go ahead and mount your black double hooks on each side of it about 4 inches apart.
+These hooks hold weight very well.
+This keeps your leashes, harnesses, and even your pup’s bandana off of the floor!

-Drill into a stud or use wall anchors for a secure hold.
+Drill into a stud or use wall anchors if you need to be extra secure.

 Prep Time: 20 min | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Friendly